Emmotes/ic_spoilers/docs/stoki.md

     "id": 2149,
     "flavour_text": "",
     "description": {
         "desc": "Stoki keeps track of the total Focus Points she has gained in the current adventure.
 If Stoki's Focus Points are capped for a given area, she still counts new ones towards this ability.
-Upon reaching certain milestones, the following effects activate:^100 Focus Points: Encouragement - Champions adjacent to Stoki have their base attack cooldowns lowered by 0.5s.^1000 Focus Points: Flurry of Blows - For every 1000 levels Stoki has, she attacks an additional target with each attack.
-She prefers to attack different targets, but will attack the same target multiple times if she has already attacked everyone.^5000 Focus Points: Leadership - Champions adjacent to Stoki have a 0.45% chance to reset their base attack cooldown after attacking for each Focus Points she currently has.
-Caps at 90%.^12500 Focus Points: Overflow - When Stoki attacks an enemy that she already attacked*, there is a 20% chance the enemy will be stunned for 3 seconds.^25000 Focus Points: Explosion - If Stoki hits the same enemy two or more times with the same base attack, power radiates from the enemy, dealing 5.0 seconds worth of BUD damage to itself and all other nearby enemies.
+Upon reaching certain milestones, the following effects activate:^^- 100 Focus Points: Encouragement - Champions adjacent to Stoki have their base attack cooldowns lowered by $(amount___2)s.^- 1000 Focus Points: Flurry of Blows - For every 1000 levels Stoki has, she attacks an additional target with each attack.
+She prefers to attack different targets, but will attack the same target multiple times if she has already attacked everyone.^- 5000 Focus Points: Leadership - Champions adjacent to Stoki have a 0.45% chance to reset their base attack cooldown after attacking for each Focus Point she currently has.
+Caps at 90%.^- 12500 Focus Points: Overflow - When Stoki attacks an enemy that she already attacked, there is a $amount___5% chance the enemy will be stunned for $stun_duration___5 seconds.^- 25000 Focus Points: Explosion - If Stoki hits the same enemy two or more times with the same base attack, power radiates from the enemy, dealing $seconds_of_bud___6 seconds worth of BUD damage to itself and all other nearby enemies.
 Triggers with each extra hit."
     },
     "effect_keys": [
         {